orzechowskid/i18next-react-postprocessor/README.md

 # About

 because sometimes you just want to dump some JSX into your l10n'd text and don't want to be bothered with the whole react-i18next dog-and-pony show.
-We use it at [Wanderu](https://www.wanderu.com/) and it works great!

 # Getting Started